Gertrud Orff: Biography

 Gertrud Willert was born on 9 August 1914 in Munich.
 Little is known about her life before she married Carl Orff (1895–1982).
 It is known that after graduating from high school, she attended a private business school.
 Contrary to the wishes of her father, who wanted her to study medicine, she devoted herself to music and met Carl Orff.
 She was one of his first students and they married 1939.
 She was his second wife, divorcing in 1953.
-Gertrud was involved in the development of Carl Orff's Schulwerk (School Work) and tested it in public schools in the United States.
+Gertrud was involved in the development of her husband's Schulwerk (School Work) and tested it in public schools in the United States.
 This experience gave her an introduction to working with disabled and developmentally disabled children.

 Her first independent works were published from 1954 to 1959 under the name Gertrud Willert-Orff, in four volumes entitled Small Piano Pieces and listing her as the composer.
 Her main publications as a music therapy specialist are The Orff Music Therapy.
 Actively Promoting Child Development (1974) and Key Concepts of the Orff Music Therapy (1984).
 Both were published under the name Gertrud Orff and have appeared in English, French, Spanish and Japanese.
 From 1970 until her retirement in 1984, she worked as a music therapist at the social pediatric children's center in Munich under Theodor Hellbrügge, who supported her work and promoted her publications.